Plough Sunday6 Dec 2018 By Sam Setchell

-The observance of Plough Sunday on the First Sunday of Epiphany goes back to Victorian times, but behind it there is a much older observance, associated with the first working day after the twelve days of Christmas, hence ‘Plough Monday’ in some places.
+Traditionally, Plough Sunday has been observed on the First Sunday of Epiphany since the Victorian age, however, it has a much older association with the first working day after the twelve days of Christmas, hence the phrase ‘Plough Monday’ used in some places.

-In medieval times some ploughs were kept in the parish church, and some churches kept a ‘plough-light’.
-In days when work was scarce in winter, the observance looked forward to the time of sowing with the promise of a harvest to come.
+In the past, ploughs were often kept in the parish church and were blessed at this service.
+After long winters, during which farm work was scarce, the observance of this agricultural festival looked ahead to the time of sowing and the promise of harvest to come.

-Although the nature of farming has changed over the centuries, Plough Sunday is seen as a way of generally celebrating farming and the work of farmers.
-Some church communities have also reintroduced it as a focus for asking a blessing on human labour near the start of the calendar year.
-It is an opportunity to cherish the land and human labour, and to remind us all of our dependence upon it and upon God.
+Although the nature of farming has changed over the centuries, today Plough Sunday is still seen as a way of celebrating farming and human labour more generally near the start of the calendar year.
+It is an opportunity to cherish the land and to remind us all of our dependence upon it and upon God.